jeshraghian/snntorch/docs/snntorch.surrogate.rst

 Alternative gradients are also available in the :mod:`snntorch.surrogate` module.
 These represent either approximations of the backward pass or probabilistic models of firing as a function of the membrane potential.
+Custom, user-defined surrogate gradients can also be implemented.

 At present, the surrogate gradient functions available include: